deepakpalnitie/meai-25-dashboard/info/README.md

 To add a new project or update an existing one:

 1.  **Update `projects.json`**: Add or modify the entry for the project in the root `projects.json` file.
 Ensure all IDs and URLs are correct.
-2.  **Update Apps Script Config**: Run the helper script from the project root to sync the changes with the Google Apps Script file:
+2.  **Update Apps Script Config**: Run the helper script from the project root.
+This will automatically sync the changes from `projects.json` into **both** the main backend script and the control panel script.
     ```bash
     node update-apps-script-config.js
     ```
-3.  **Deploy the Backend**: Push the updated configuration to Google Apps Script.
-This command updates the code, but does **not** make the changes live on the web app URL.
+3.  **Deploy the Backend**: Push the updated configuration to both Google Apps Script projects.
     ```bash
+    # Deploy the main script
     cd clasp/unified-dashboard-script && clasp push
+    # Deploy the control panel script
+    cd ../control-panel-script && clasp push
     ```
 4.  **Create a New Deployment (If Required)**: If you have changed the behavior of the `doGet(e)` function (e.g., added a new URL parameter like `resetKml`), you **must** create a new deployment to make the changes live.
     *   Open the [Unified Backend Script](https://script.google.com/d/1bwJ5mrmdgWyuJZqqn_Eru6W7LDM7f0Plr6EKrGj_uv-XjkzC4Hri5DFx/edit) in the editor.